Tuna and billfish larval distributions in a warming ocean: Results

+Our approach incorporates biogeochemical factors beyond SST into latent predictors, ensuring both parsimony and explanatory power while mitigating common statistical issues like misspecification and overfitting.
+The aggregate effect of all latent predictors reflects the potential of the environment net of SST to support tuna and billfish larvae (Figure~\ref{fig:envpotential}).
+Using mutual information to assess dataset similarities~\cite{reshef2011detecting}, we identified three types of environmental potentials, generally aligned with the phylogeny and life history of tuna and billfish species (Figure~\ref{fig:latentfactors}a).
+First, yellowfin, bigeye, skipjack, and surprisingly, sailfish share `tropical-tuna-like' environmental potentials.
+Second, striped marlin, blue marlin, swordfish, and surprisingly, albacore share `marlin-like' environmental potentials.
+Finally, Pacific bluefin tuna's environmental potential is distinct from others.
+The surprising environmental potentials for albacore tuna and sailfish suggest that similar adaptations may occur across phylogenetically distant species.

-To identify the potential drivers of the secondary effects on tuna and billfish larvae, we analysed 10 environmental variables for association with the latent spatial field.
-The variables, including eddy kinetic energy, mixed-layer depth, sea-surface-height variability, dissolved molecular oxygen, carbon dioxide, salinity, sea-water pH, nitrate, phosphate, and chlorophyll, account for various geophysical, geochemical, and bioproductivity factors.
-We resorted to mutual information once more and found that sea-water pH, phosphate, and sea-surface-height variability are strongly associated with the latent spatial field (Figure~\ref{fig:latentfactors}c), especially for species with the marlin-like latent spatial field.
-The direction of these associations, positive or negative, is the same across all species.
-Taken together, the results suggest that striped marlin, blue marlin, swordfish, and albacore tuna may be somewhat more susceptible to ocean acidification, evasive of high-phosphate areas, and attracted to elevated sea surface than yellowfin tuna, bigeye tuna, skipjack tuna, and sailfish.
-Strong associations, however, should not be mistaken for causality, implying that further studies are needed to understand the underlying mechanisms.
+To pinpoint what shapes these environmental potentials, we analysed their associations with 13 geophysical, geochemical, and bioproductivity factors, including eddy kinetic energy, mixed-layer depth, sea-surface-height variability, dissolved oxygen, carbon dioxide, salinity, sea-water pH, dissolved iron, nitrate, phosphate, chlorophyll, primary production, and zooplankton (Supporting Figure~\ref{fig:biogeochemdata}).
+Using mutual information, we identified sea-water pH, phosphate, and sea-surface-height variability as the most relevant factors (Figure~\ref{fig:latentfactors}b), especially for marlin-like environmental potentials.
+Salinity also plays an important role, more so for tropical-tuna-like environmental potentials.
+The direction of these associations is consistent across all species.
+Accordingly, striped marlin, blue marlin, swordfish, and albacore tuna may be more susceptible to ocean acidification and more repelled by high-phosphate areas than yellowfin, bigeye, skipjack tuna, and sailfish.
+Elevated sea surface height appears universally beneficial for larval production.